emilyszhan/emilyszhan.github.io/_pages/research.md

 Molina, M. D., Sundar, S. S., **Zhan, E. S.**, Walther, J. Assessing Perceived Credibility of Performance Metrics of AI Models.
 Under review.

+Kim, T., Molina, M. D., Rheu, M., **Zhan, E. S.**, Peng, W. (2023).
+[One AI Does Not Fit All: A Cluster Analysis of the Laypeople’s Perception of AI Roles.](https://dl.acm.org/doi/abs/10.1145/3544548.3581340) Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems (CHI ’23).

 ### _Perceptions of organization's strategic use of AI_
 **Zhan, E. S**., Kim, T., Molina, M. Can AI Apologize for Organizations?
 Tesing two competing psychological mechanisms.
 Under review.